Can You Crate Train A Dog At 6 Months

 READ

-Dog Is Still Not Potty Trained
+How Long Before a Dog Is Potty Trained

 • Retrieving Items: Service dogs can be trained to retrieve items for their disabled owners, which can be helpful for those who have trouble reaching things.